-Step-by-Step Guide for a Seamless Transition
+Step-by-Step Guide to a Smooth Transition

 1. Notify Your Current Benefits Provider Immediately

-2. Understand Your Special Enrollment Period (SEP) Rights
+2. Understand Your Special Enrollment Period Rights

 - Enroll in a new plan through your employer or the marketplace.